davidtwco/rfcs/text/0000-build-std/4-build-std-always.md

 on this target, and only "core" on "aarch64-unknown-none", as this is the only standard library crate that is supported on this target.

-Cargo's `build-std-crate` field will default to the value of the `default_build_std_crate` field (`std` for "core, alloc and std", `alloc` for "core and alloc", and `core` for "core").
+Cargo's `build-std-crates` field will default to the value of the `default_build_std_crate` field (`std` for "core, alloc and std", `alloc` for "core and alloc", and `core` for "core").
 This does not prevent users from building more crates than the default, it is only intended to be a sensible